Leadership comes from within. At Jameson Camp, we help young leaders emerge and thrive.

-Jameson Camp’s Youth Leadership program serves teens ages 13 – 18.
-Selection into the program is based on commitment to participate, dedication to Jameson’s mission, maturity, and potential for learning leadership skills.
+After you’ve attended a session of camp, you can apply for the Youth Leadership program!
+Teens are selected for the program based on their commitment to participate, dedication to Jameson’s mission, maturity, and potential for learning leadership skills.

-The A.C.E. program offers returning campers (ages 13-16) the opportunity to develop and use advanced camping skills, improve teamwork, strengthen decision-making skills and begin to explore what it means to be a leader.
-Experiential learning is the method used to teach these life skills.
+The two-level A.C.E. program offers returning campers, ages 13-16, the opportunity to develop and use advanced camping skills.
+They also have the opportunity to serve on a team, strengthen decision-making skills and begin to explore what it means to be a leader through experiential learning.

-A.C.E. campers assist staff with leading and teaching younger campers.
-The teens participate in multiple high adventure camping and wilderness opportunities such canoeing trips, in-state camping, or backpacking trips.
+A.C.E. campers assist staff with overseeing younger campers.
+The teens participate in high adventure camping and wilderness opportunities, such as canoeing, in-state camping, or backpacking trips.

 After completing the A.C.E. program, teens ages 15-18 apply to the C.I.T. program to learn advanced leadership and programming methods.
 During their summer, C.I.Ts plan JC Juniors, our residential camp session for our youngest campers (ages 7-9).
 They plan activities, lead skill-building session and serve as counselors under the guidance and supervision of our staff.
 C.I.Ts also participate in community service projects, college visits and camp improvement projects.